sskorol/test-data-supplier/README.md

 Note that in case of a data reading error or any kind of exception thrown in a `@DataSupplier` body, the corresponding test will be skipped.
 That's a default TestNG behaviour.
-However, you can set `propagateTestFailure` flag (introduced in TestNG 7.6.0) to mark the test as failed.
+However, you can set `propagateTestFailure` flag (introduced in TestNG 7.6.0) to explicitly mark the test as failed.

 [**Go top**](#test-data-supplier) :point_up: